unionai/unionai-docs/source/development-cycle/remote-dependencies-with-image-spec.md

 # Remote dependencies with ImageSpec

-During the development cycle you will want ot be able to run your workflows both locally on your machine and remotely on Union, so you will need ensure that the required dependencies are installed in both environments.
+During the development cycle you will want to be able to run your workflows both locally on your machine and remotely on Union, so you will need ensure that the required dependencies are installed in both environments.

 Here we will explain how to set up the dependencies for you workflow to run remotely on Union.